External Opportunities and Research News

 External Funding Opportunities

 Join Duke's experienced investigators for a unique one- to two-year postdoctoral training program focused on health services research relevant to Certified Registered Nurse Anesthetists (CRNAs).
-Postdoctoral appointment is for one year beginning in fall of 2017 with potential for a second year.
+Postdoctoral appointment is for one year with potential for a second year.
 Stipends are provided for the fellowship.
-Application deadline is April 15, 2017.
 Read the announcement.
 For more information about this opportunity visit the Duke University School of Nursing Postdoc website to access the application form and possible research topics.

 Jonas Scholars Program